DZakh/Custom-border-mixin/README.md

 	dotted(_, 1px, 4px, pink, 0.5)
 );
 ```
 Honestly I don't really know how it looks, but let's figure it out.
-As you can see the mixin `custom-border()` can take as parameters functions either `dotted()`, or `dashed()`.
-Everything should be built with these functions, if you call another mixin `custom-border()` it will clear all borders initialized before.
+As you can see the mixin `custom-border()` can take functions either `dotted()`, or `dashed()` as parameters.
+Everything should be built with these functions, and if you call another mixin `custom-border()` it will clear all borders initialized before.

 ## Tuning borders